Free Will in Ancient Thought

 βούλησις, boulēsis, noun, "willing" rather than boulêsis, to mark that it is an ability to make choices, of which willings are just products.
 This indeed is the first time that we have any notion of a will.

-Now we are in a position to understand how Epictetus understands προαίρεσις.
+Now we are in a position to understand how Epictetus uses προαίρεσις.

 Epictetus understands προαίρεσις as the ability exercised in our "use of impressions."